meilisearch/specifications/text/0061-error-format-and-definitions.md

 This error occurs when:

 - an invalid format for the settings payload is specified
-- a non-existent ranking rule is specified,
+- a non-existent ranking rule is specified
 - a malformed custom ranking rule is specified
-- a custom ranking rule is specified for a reserved keyword.
+- a custom ranking rule is specified for a reserved keyword

 ### Error Definition